FOLLOW YOUR PERIOD

 The ParaGard IUD contains copper.
 It is effective for 12 years.

 The hormonal IUD releases a small amount of progestin.
-There are two brands.
+There are three brands.
 Mirena is effective for five years.
-Skyla is slightly smaller and effective for three years.
+Skyla and Liletta are effective for three years.

 Both the copper and hormonal IUDs work mainly by affecting the way sperm move so they can't join with an egg.
 If sperm cannot join with an egg, pregnancy cannot happen.